 As with Samsung’s Gear VR, you can’t just use any old handset.
 The processor, memory, graphics and display all have to be sufficiently powerful to support a VR experience and what’s more, Google has to approve each smartphone that’s been built to work with Daydream.

-Right now the pool is pretty small, with Google’s own Pixel and Pixel XL smartphones being the first Daydream-compatible devices on the market.
-Lenovo has added Daydream support to both of its Moto Z and Moto Z Force flagships from 2016, while Samsung's new Galaxy S8 and S8+ also offer Daydream compatibility - a surprise, as Samsung has its own rival platform in the Gear VR.
+Motorola has added Daydream support to both of its Moto Z and Moto Z Force flagships from 2016, while the Asus Zenfone AR offers virtual as well as augmented reality from Google.
+Finally Samsung's Galaxy S8 and S8+, as well as its massive Note 8, also offer Daydream compatibility - a surprise, as Samsung has its own rival platform in the Gear VR.

 The most recent phone to arrive in the UK with full Daydream support is the Asus Zenfone AR.
 Of course, at £800 this handset sure isn't on the 'affordable' side.
 Likewise, the Pixel and Galaxy S handsets are premium mobiles that'll put a serious dent in your wallet.

 Thanks to Google's strict requirements for Daydream accreditation, you can expect only flagship and top-end smartphones to support the platform for the foreseeable future.

 Downloading apps and games for Daydream VR